forfaxx/metaclean/README.md

 ## ⚖️ License

-MIT — because image hygiene should be free and easy.
+[MIT](LICENSE) — because image hygiene should be free and easy.

 ---

+## Conclusion

+PRs and issues welcome or Email me: [feedback@adminjitsu.com](mailto:feedback@adminjitsu.com)

+For more, check out my post on Adminjitsu.com [metaclean](https://adminjitsu.com/posts/metaclean/)

 > *“Just because you don’t see metadata doesn’t mean it’s not there.”*